qatrackplus/qatrackplus/docs/user/service_log/service_log.rst

-The `Service Log Dashboard` provides you with an overview of the current status of all Service Events, including which events need review, which events have :term:`Return to Service QC` incomplete or unreviewed and a list of recent activities.
+The `Service Log Dashboard` provides you with an overview of the current status of all Service Events, including which events need review, which events have :term:`Return To Service QC` incomplete or unreviewed and a list of recent activities.

 .. figure:: images/sl_dashboard.png